Thoughtscript/academic_papers/Core Papers/Principia/Notes.md

 Robots are defined here into *labor units*.
 Assuming that their are enough *labor units* to meet all human needs, the system obtains an *economy of abudance*.

+Consider when the Fat Fingers Problem is overcome in Nanotech and ITER goes active with 10x fusion energy.

 ## Generalizing Approaches

 ...